MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Service and Portal / PAM

-Service and Portal to include PAM data can be updated using the FIMAutomation or PAM cmdlets.
+Service and Portal to include PAM data can be updated using the FIMAutomation or MIMPAM cmdlets.
 If you have the Portal, you can also directly update data originating in MIM Service by searching and modify the object.

 ### BHOLD